krbz999/babonus/README.md

 <p style="text-align: center; font-style: italic;">2022 Package Jam winner of the 'Most Polished' category and runner-up for 'Best Package'</p>

 <p>A module for the Foundry <code>dnd5e</code> system.
 After installing this module, you can find a 'Build-a-Bonus' application in any actor's, items, or effect's header.
-This gives you the ability to apply a bonus to any attack roll, damage roll, saving throw DC, saving throw, or hit die roll, for bonuses that should apply only under specific circumstances.
+This gives you the ability to apply a bonus to any attack roll, damage roll, saving throw DC, saving throw, ability check, or hit die roll, for bonuses that should apply only under specific circumstances.
 If a bonus is embedded in an item or effect, they transfer with the item/effect if placed on another actor.</p>

 <p style="text-align: center"><img src="https://i.imgur.com/PEtyFfQ.png" style="border: none"></p>

-<p>Any bonuses you create will automatically be calculated when you perform an attack roll, damage roll, when you use an item that has a saving throw, when you perform a saving throw yourself, or when you roll a hit die.
+<p>Any bonuses you create will automatically be calculated when you perform an attack roll, damage roll, when you use an item that has a saving throw, when you perform a saving throw or ability check yourself, or when you roll a hit die.
 For example:</p>
 <ul>
 <li>Implement the alchemist artificer's feature to add their intelligence modifier (<code>@abilities.int.mod</code>) to the damage rolls of all Spell-type items, and have Build-a-Bonus filter the bonus so it only applies to spells, only if it deals acid, fire, necrotic, poison, or healing, and only if it has a material (M) component.</li>
 <li>Give your wizard player a bonus to the saving throw DC with just Divination spells, and equal to the level of the spell.</li>